 Align your team.
 A focus on customer experience has been found (Qualtrics Employee Study, 2017) to have a big impact on employee satisfaction.
 Meanwhile, dedicating your business to your customer experience provides a source of truth to align all growth efforts.

 Identify opportunities for revenue growth.
 Our research found that 62% of businesses don’t link their VoC data to their bottom line.
 This is a missed opportunity.
 By linking your customer sentiments to account size, you can prioritize your most valuable customers first, saving them from churn.
-Furthermore, by identifying extremely happy customers you can find opportunities for referrals and upsales.
+Furthermore, by identifying extremely happy customers you can find opportunities for referrals and upsells.

 What Makes a Successful Voice of Customer Program?